docrails-tw/guides/source/zh-TW/configuring.md

 * `config.action_view.embed_authenticity_token_in_remote_forms` allows you to set the default behavior for `authenticity_token` in forms with `:remote => true`.
 By default it's set to false, which means that remote forms will not include `authenticity_token`, which is helpful when you're fragment-caching the form.
 Remote forms get the authenticity from the `meta` tag, so embedding is unnecessary unless you support browsers without JavaScript.
 In such case you can either pass `:authenticity_token => true` as a form option or set this config setting to `true`

 * `config.action_view.prefix_partial_path_with_controller_namespace` determines whether or not partials are looked up from a subdirectory in templates rendered from namespaced controllers.
-For example, consider a controller named `Admin::PostsController` which renders this template:
+For example, consider a controller named `Admin::ArticlesController` which renders this template:

     ```erb
-    <%= render @post %>
+    <%= render @article %>
     ```

-    The default setting is `true`, which uses the partial at `/admin/posts/_post.erb`.
-Setting the value to `false` would render `/posts/_post.erb`, which is the same behavior as rendering from a non-namespaced controller such as `PostsController`.
+    The default setting is `true`, which uses the partial at `/admin/articles/_article.erb`.
+Setting the value to `false` would render `/articles/_article.erb`, which is the same behavior as rendering from a non-namespaced controller such as `ArticlesController`.

 * `config.action_view.raise_on_missing_translations` determines whether an error should be raised for missing translations